bowman2001/perplexdoc/content/doc/basic/quote/index.md

 > {= ---  Famous Person}
 {.blockquote-hero}

-The author of a hero quote -- the "hero" -- is usually cited by name.
-To give her or him the special place on the right, she or he has to be tagged with the [replacement code]({{< relref "replace" >}}) for a citation.
+The author of a hero quote --- the "hero" --- is usually cited by name.
+To move the name to the right, it has to be tagged with the [replacement code]({{< relref "replace" >}}) for a citation.

 ## Hanging quotes